blex-max/expos/README.md

 ## Example

+This is fairly non-specific example showing the breadth of what one might do with the information encoded by expos - it's not strictly a recommendation, though it is statistically defensible.

 ```bash
  # example pipeline - Add some soft flags in the FILTER column
  # (or alternately, subset entirely with bcftools view instead of filter)